Gokulrx100/Quizera-Quiz-App/backend/README.md

-# Pollara Quiz App Backend
+# Quizera Quiz App Backend

-This is the backend for Pollara quiz app, providing REST API endpoints and real-time WebSocket communication.
+This is the backend for Quizera quiz app, providing REST API endpoints and real-time WebSocket communication.

 ---